mathspp/mathspp/pages/02.blog/02.problems/p060-realtor-commissions/item.md

 # Solution

-The solution to this problem will be shared when this problem has been live for approximately two weeks, which should be in late May.

 Bob is wrong because there is a scenario in which Alice can win the award...
 Even though Bob had the highest average commission both in 2020 and 2021.
 Does this seem counterintuitive?